 Your doctor will typically follow dosage recommendations and guidelines for your condition based on studies of the drug.
 They’ll determine the right dosage for you and adjust your dosage over time if needed.

-The starting dose and maximum dose of Lipitor you’re prescribed may depend on:
+The starting dose and maximum dose of Lipitor your doctor prescribes may depend on:

-The typical dosage range of Lipitor is 10 mg to 80 mg taken once per day.
+The typical dosage range of Lipitor is 10 mg to 80 mg once per day.

-The normal starting dosage is 10 mg to 20 mg taken once per day.
-But if you have very high cholesterol, your doctor may have you start with a dosage of 40 mg taken once per day.
+The usual starting dosage is 10 mg to 20 mg once per day.
+But if you have very high cholesterol, your doctor may have you start with a dosage of 40 mg once per day.
 Your doctor will check your cholesterol levels after a few weeks to see how well Lipitor is working for you.
 They may adjust your dosage at this time if needed.

 What’s the dosage of Lipitor for children?

-Lipitor is approved for use in children ages 10 to 17 years with heterozygous familial hypercholesterolemia (a genetic condition that leads to high cholesterol).
-The recommended starting dosage of Lipitor in children is 10 mg taken once per day.
-The typical dosage range is 10 mg to 20 mg taken once per day.
+Lipitor is approved for use in children ages 10 years and older with heterozygous or homozygous familial hypercholesterolemia (genetic conditions that lead to high cholesterol).
+The recommended starting dosage of Lipitor in children is 10 mg once per day.
+The typical dosage range is 10 mg to 20 mg once per day.

 Is Lipitor used long term?

 Yes, Lipitor is typically used as a long-term treatment.
-If you and your doctor determine that Lipitor is safe and effective for you, it’s likely that you’ll use it long term.
+If you and your doctor determine that Lipitor is safe and effective for your condition, you’ll likely take it long term.

 Dosage adjustments